-Ignition applications can be viewed on mobile devices with the Mobile module.
+Perspective applications can be viewed on mobile devices with the Ignition Perspective App.
 Travel through the plant floor with quick access to all your applications.
 Break free from attached panels and monitors by viewing projects from tablets, phones, or any other mobile device.

 - Lightning-Speed Alarm Detection